-Cement is a binder substance that sets, hardens and sticks to other materials to bind them.
-It is a fine, soft and powdery substance.
+Cement is a binder substance that sets, hardens, and sticks to other materials to bind them.
+It is a fine, soft, and powdery substance.
 It is a very important material in building construction.
-The raw materials that are mostly used in the making of cement includes lime, silica, alumina and iron oxide.
+The raw materials that are mostly used in the making of cement include lime, silica, alumina, and iron oxide.

 Although people tend to get confused with the terms cement and concrete, it must be known that cement is actually an ingredient of concrete.
-Concrete is a mixture which constitutes of aggregates and paste.
+Concrete is a mixture that consists of aggregates and pastes.
 Before learning about “which cement is best for house construction”, let us first understand the types of cement available.

 Cement, in general, is usually divided into two kinds:

-Non-Hydraulic Cement is the type of cement that needs to be kept dry for it to attain strength.
-It is composed of lime, gypsum plaster and oxychloride.
-It takes a long time for setting and hence this cement is becoming redundant and obsolete.
+Non-hydraulic cement is the type of cement that needs to be kept dry for it to attain strength.
+It is composed of lime, gypsum plaster, and oxychloride.
+It takes a long time to set and hence this cement is becoming redundant and obsolete.

 Cement is most importantly used in the making of mortar in the construction industry.
 It is an ingredient in the production of concrete.
 A combination of cement and other aggregates gives birth to a strong building material.

-Limestone and clay minerals are heated in a kilnand grinded.
-In that mixture two to three percent of gypsum is added.
+Limestone and clay minerals are heated in a kiln and ground.
+In that mixture, two to three percent of gypsum is added.
 This mixer is then mixed into a fine powder which forms OPC or Ordinary Portland Cement.
 This cement is available in three different grades that can be used for three different purposes.
 These three types are designated for different compressive strengths.
 The higher the grade of OPC, the more strength it provides.
 The grades are:

-This grade of cement is used in RCC and pre stressed concrete of higher grades.
-Instant plugging mortars, cement grouts, etc. It is used for fast pace construction where the initial strength of the construction is to be achieved quickly.
-Since it is the grade with the highest compressive strength, OPC53 grade is costlier in comparison to OPC33 and OPC43 grades.
+This grade of cement is used in RCC and pre-stressed concrete of higher grades.
+Instant plugging mortars, cement grouts, etc. It is used for fast-paced construction where the initial strength of the construction is to be achieved quickly.
+Since it is the grade with the highest compressive strength, the OPC53 grade is costlier in comparison to the OPC33 and OPC43 grades.

-Cement, in general, is one of the fundamental elements for the creation of strong infrastructure.
-The Indian cement industry has been growing in a rapid rate as India because of the flourishing real estate business, high growing construction industry, and increased industrial activity.
+Cement, in general, is one of the fundamental elements for the creation of a strong infrastructure.
+The Indian cement industry has been growing at a rapid rate as India because of the flourishing real estate business, highly growing construction industry, and increased industrial activity.
 Both, Ordinary Portland Cement and Portland Pozzolana Cement are widely used in the construction industry.
 Although nowadays, PPC is being used as a substitute for OPC.

-After going through this article, I am sure you have a slight idea that selecting a type of cement cannot depend on weighing pros and cons between OPC and PPC cement.
-One can choose the best type of cement by going through the needs and requirement of the project and then pick out the type of cement that will best suit the construction method.
+After going through this article, I am sure you have a slight idea that selecting a type of cement cannot depend on weighing the pros and cons between OPC and PPC cement.
+One can choose the best type of cement by going through the needs and requirements of the project and then picking out the type of cement that will best suit the construction method.